Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Collision Layers.md

 correctness by calling ` PatchQueryForBuildingCollisionLayer()` in the `FluentQuery` chain.

-The `system` argument must be an actively running system.
+The `handles` argument must be provided by an actively running system.
 The builder uses this to obtain necessary `ComponentTypeHandle`s.
-It obtains the following read-only
+It obtains the following read-only handles:
-handles:

 -   Collider
--   Translation
--   Rotation
--   PhysicsScale
--   Parent
--   LocalToWorld
 -   Entity

-These handles are obtained immediately during the call.
+-   WorldTransform / LocalToWorld

-You may also cache these handles inside of a `BuildCollisionLayerTypeHandles` member in `OnCreate()` and use those instead.
-Just remember to `Update()` them.
+You should cache these handles inside of `OnCreate()` and remember to `Update()` them each `OnUpdate()`.

-`remapSrcIndices` arrays refer to the `entityInQueryIndex` of the `EntityQuery`.
+`srcIndices` arrays refer to the `entityInQueryIndex` of the `EntityQuery`.

-**Warning: This method will call** `EntityQuery.CalculateEntityCount` **immediately, which can force completion of jobs if using a ChangeFilter.**
+**Warning: This method will call** `EntityQuery.CalculateEntityCount` **immediately, which can force completion of jobs if using a Change Filter or Enabled Components.**

 #### (NativeArray\<ColliderBody\> bodies)